No other option but the drive-thru? These picks won’t break the calorie bank—and even come with health benefits.

 Smithson recommends having a good source of protein with meals to keep you satisfied until your next one.
 This sandwich delivers on protein without the higher calories and fat that come with many on-the-go options.
 Grab this sandwich for lunch, and you’ll get 15 grams of protein and only 360 calories.

 8. Burrito Bowl

-Choose a bowl instead of a burrito at Chipotle; ditching the tortilla saves you 300 calories, says Ginger Hultin, R.D.N., founder of the virtual practice Champagne Nutrition, and author of Anti-inflammatory Diet Meal Prep.
-“Add flavor with low-calorie options like salsa, hot sauce, and fajita veggies, and pile on the beans for filing protein and fiber.”
+Choose a bowl instead of a burrito at Chipotle; ditching the tortilla saves you 300 calories, says Ginger Hultin, R.D.N., author of Anti-inflammatory Diet Meal Prep.
+“Add flavor with low-calorie options like salsa, hot sauce, and fajita veggies, and pile on the beans for filling protein and fiber.”